Roaccutane, 10 mg capsules 30 pcs

 Overdose

-In an overdose, there may be signs of hypervitaminosis A.
+In case of overdose, signs of hypervitaminosis A may appear.

 In the first few hours after an overdose, gastric lavage may be necessary.